When you buy through our links, we may earn a commission. Learn more.

 When combined with the vibration and shock absorbing carbon fiber material, it offers a smoother ride than you might think.

-But the design does have one caveat, the max weight capacity is only 240 lbs.
+But the design has one caveat.
+The max weight capacity is only 240 lbs.
 That means no hauling cargo, and not everyone can ride it.

 Screen & Smart Integration